dlam38/cs701-fridge-app/README.md

 User cannot edit a listing.
 In order to change the quanitity or expiration date, user must create a new listing and delete the old one.

 ### references
-To learn more about app that helps reduce food waste visit: https://olioex.com/ or https://www.gomkt.com/
+To learn more about apps that helps reduce food waste visit: https://olioex.com/ or https://www.gomkt.com/